andrasq/node-qcluster/Readme.md

   just hangs).
 Stopping one worker before its replacement is listening opens a race condition window during which requests would not be served.

+- If a worker disconnects before it has finished processing all requests, some calls could be lost.
+To shut down cleanly, it should close its listened-on socket to stop receiving more calls, finish processing all pending requests, and only then exit.

 ## Todo